 Lea T. Grinberg, MD, PhD

 Dr. Grinberg is a neuropathologist specializing in brain aging and associated disorders.
-In 2003, Dr. Grinberg, along with multidisciplinary colleagues, founded a brain bank in Sao Paulo, Brazil, which has developed into an extremely prolific and highly regarded institution.
-She received her MD and PhD degrees in Sao Paulo, Brazil.
+She received her MD and PhD degrees in São Paulo, Brazil.
+In 2003, Dr. Grinberg, along with colleagues from several disciplines founded a brain bank in São Paulo, Brazil, which has developed into an extremely prolific and highly regarded institution.
 Her PhD work was focused in the neuropathology of frontotemporal lobar degeneration.
-From 2007 to 2009, Dr. Grinberg acquired expertise in neuroanatomy and in the use of state-of-the-art methods for tridimensional brain reconstruction at the University of Wurzburg, Germany.
+From 2007 to 2009, Dr. Grinberg acquired expertise in neuroanatomy and in the use of state-of-the-art methods for tridimensional brain reconstruction at the University of Würzburg, Germany.
 This knowledge is being utilized in several projects, including a R01 funded study in which the overarching goal is to provide an integrated picture of brainstem vulnerability in AD and FTLD-TDP and to incorporate this understanding into their etiopathogenesis, testing the hypothesis that selected brainstem nuclei are interdependently and consistently involved in very early stages of AD and FTLD-TDP.
-Currently, Dr. Grinberg is an assistant professor at the Memory and Aging Center at UCSF and the principle investigator of a project funded by the Alzheimer's Association to perform a multi-ethnic neuropathological comparison of patients with Alzheimer's disease.
+Currently, Dr. Grinberg is an Assistant Professor at the UCSF Memory and Aging Center.
 In 2009, she was the recipient of the UNESCO-L'Oréal Award "For Women in Science" and in 2010 of the John Douglas French Alzheimer Foundation "Distinguished Research Scholar Award."
-She has also co-chaired the Brain Chapter of the Human Proteomics Organization since 2009.
+She is also the chairwoman of the HUPO Brain Proteome Project since 2013.